jacobmix/moonlight-chrome/documentation.md

 ## Method 2:

-Rename `moonlight-chrome.crx` to `moonlight-chrome.rar` and right click it.
-Pick `Extract to Moonlight-chrome/`

-When it’s done extracting move the `Moonlight-chrome/` folder somewhere you’ll remember, and not move around.
+Download `Source code (zip)` Extract it, and move the contents somewhere you’ll remember, and not move around.
 (Something like `C:\Unpacked Chrome Extensions\Moonlight-chrome` for example)

 If you can’t see file extensions [here](https://www.howtohaven.com/system/show-file-extensions-in-windows-explorer.shtml)’s how to.